 - Aim for at least 12 ounces of a variety of fish and shellfish that are lower in mercury like salmon, sardines, pollock, flounders, cod, tilapia, shrimp, oysters, clams, scallops, and crab.
 Canned light tuna is lower in mercury, whereas albacore tuna should be limited to less than 6 oz a week.

 - Avoid raw shellfish.

 - Choose wild-caught fish as often as possible.
 Farmed fish is often contaminated with a variety of chemicals and lower in nutrients like DHA.

 Eggs are full of nutrients that tend to be lacking during pregnancy and are an easy source of protein.
 Protein is helpful in early pregnancy for stabilizing your blood sugar and decreasing morning sickness.
 Eggs are high in a nutrient called choline, which is essential for brain development and preventing neural tube defects.
 Eggs are also a rich source of DHA, an omega-3 fat that is also important for brain development in the baby.
 Pasture-raised eggs have higher amounts of vitamin A, vitamin E, omega-3s, and vitamin D compared to eggs from commercially raised chickens.3

-1. Leafy Greens
+3. Leafy Greens

-5. Lean Meat
+5. Meat on the Bone

+These are the top foods to eat while pregnant.
 Try introducing one of these power foods into every one of your snacks and meals each day.
 You’ll be feeling great knowing you’re nourishing both your and baby’s body.